prometheus/prometheus/docs/getting_started.md

 prometheus_target_interval_length_seconds
 ```

-This should return a lot of different time series (along with the latest value
+This should return a number of different time series (along with the latest value
 recorded for each), all with the metric name
 `prometheus_target_interval_length_seconds`, but with different labels.
 These
 labels designate different latency percentiles and target group intervals.